-The 143rd Westminster Kennel Club Dog Show is being held this year at Madison Square Garden on February 11-12 this year.
+The 144th Westminster Kennel Club Dog Show is being held at Madison Square Garden on February 8-11 this year.
 It’s the second longest continuously held sporting event in the United States (the Kentucky Derby has been running for two more years).
 The first Westminster show was held on May 8, 1877.
 Dog owners from around the world come to show off their pets and this year will feature more than 2,500 dogs from over 150 breeds.

 It all started with a group of sporting gentlemen who met regularly at the Westminster Hotel at Irving Place and 16th Street in Manhattan, to trade stories about their shooting accomplishments and the talents of their dogs.
 Eventually they formed a club and named it The Westminster Breeding Association, after their favorite hotel.